sayhimatt/CSE-390-CV-Project/README.md

 ![Firebase References](/readme_images/database_proof.png)

 ### A Java doc has been generated inside the doc folder!
+### Add two more plans and mark them as completed!
+### By completing 5 plans you'll get another achievement
+### Completing 10 plans gets you another achievement to view

 ### All images displayed in our application
 ![Achievements](/readme_images/achievements.png)